alysiawon/Final-Project/README.md

 - <a href="Resources/World Population">World Population</a>
 - <a href="Resources/World GDP">World GDP</a>

-**Questions To Answer With The Data Source:** What criteria makes a country more likely to win medals?
+**Questions To Answer With The Data Source:** Based on the dataset, what criteria makes a country more likely to win medals in Olympics?

+**Data Exploration:** Data cleaning and wrangling

 ## Github